Last Updated on May 1, 2023

 For these reasons, we advise you to not eat them often and only in moderation.

-Moreover, during the third trimester, the uterus grows more than before, and this increases the pressure on the stomach and the intestine.
+Moreover, during the third trimester of pregnancy, the uterus grows more than before, and this increases the pressure on the stomach and the intestine.
 This pressure builds and could drive your stomach contents back to the esophagus, which causes heartburn.

 Because of this, the American Pregnancy Association recommends avoiding spicy foods, including hot and spicy chips (source: APA).
-Fried and spicy foods, as in hot chips, can also cause insomnia (source: APA).
+Fried and spicy foods, such as hot chips, can also cause insomnia (source: APA).

 If you look at the ingredients of hot chips, you’re likely to find chili pepper, chili powder, or other hot peppers.
 Peppers contain the compound capsaicin, which causes the hotness in peppers.